-When the computer is properly shut down, start it over.
+Once the computer is properly shut down, start it up.
 Or use the Restart option from the Logout panel.
 When the computer is restarting, hit the F8 key on the very first screen.

-Step 2: On the next screen, go to the Windows Advanced option list.
+Step 2: On the next screen, go to the Windows Advanced Options list.

 Now, use the arrow key on your keyboard or cursor of your mouse to select the Disable forced driver signing enforcement.
 That’s it!
 Hit the backspace on your computer and restart it.
-This resolves this issue for you.
+This action resolves the issue for you.

-If none of the above mentioned methods have worked for you, reinstall the windows on your computer, use the Recovery Disc or Thumb Drive that comes with the laptop.
+If none of those mentioned above methods have worked for you, reinstall the windows on your computer, and use the Recovery Disc or Thumb Drive that comes with the laptop.

 However, if you don’t want to reinstall the Windows, use a friend’s computer to restore your iPhone, iPod Touch or iPad.